Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 ## `doh-dns0.json`

-Simply enables DNS-over-HTTPS with DNS0.eu
+Simply enables DNS-over-HTTPS with DNS0.eu. `automatic` means downgrade is allowed (the system resolver is encrypted), `secure` would lock it.

 ## `enable-ech-ocsp.json`